What is the history of the "Church of Christ?"

 Further confirmation of Dr. Robinson's research can be found in the article "Pre-Campbell Christianity."

 The fact that confuses many people is that the churches of Christ have no central headquarters or defining body.
 Each congregation is independent and autonomous.
 What creates a church of Christ is not its association with an organization, but an adherence to an idea: that the Bible alone defines what is the church.
 As a result, churches of Christ are often self-starting as people read their Bibles and decide to return to the simple beginnings of the church.
-Thus groups spring up and fade away over time often without direct connection.
+Thus groups spring up and fade away over time often without a direct connection.

 A fairly good description of the church can be found in Wikipedia under "Church of Christ."
 There is a discussion group devoted to recording indications of these self-starting congregations in history.
 It is called "Traces of the Kingdom."
 Keith Sisman maintains a website on the topic which is also called "Traces of the Kingdom."